adner/adner.github.io/_posts/2025-08-31-unicorn-semantic-kernel.markdown

 ### Using Semantic Kernel and the Responses API locally
 If you have read my blog and my posts on LinkedIn, you know that I like to run LLMs locally.
 I have blogged about [Foundry Local](https://nullpointer.se/2025/08/10/foundry-local-harmony.html) and [experimented](https://www.linkedin.com/feed/update/urn:li:activity:7357383421557465088/) with using the open weights OpenAI gpt-oss models together with the Dataverse MCP Server.
 So, of course I had to try if it was possible to call the [gpt-oss](https://github.com/openai/gpt-oss) models using the Responses API somehow.
 These models are [compatible](https://openai.com/index/introducing-gpt-oss/) with the Responses API, so it should be possible to do, right?

-As it turns out, the [Hugging Face Transformers](https://huggingface.co/docs/transformers/en/index) framework has [experimental support](https://huggingface.co/docs/transformers/en/serving#responses-api) for the Responses API and there even is an OpenAI [cookbook](https://cookbook.openai.com/articles/gpt-oss/run-transformers) that explains how to run gpt-oss locally using Transformers!
+The [Hugging Face Transformers](https://huggingface.co/docs/transformers/en/index) framework has [experimental support](https://huggingface.co/docs/transformers/en/serving#responses-api) for the Responses API and there even is an OpenAI [cookbook](https://cookbook.openai.com/articles/gpt-oss/run-transformers) that explains how to run gpt-oss locally using Transformers!
 So let's try it out!

 ### Setting up the Hugging Face Transformers library